lley154/bitcoin-taproot/README.md

   }
 ]
 ```
-Check that there are enough network connects to broadcast the transaction
+Check that there are enough network connections to broadcast the transaction.
 ```
 (myenv)$ bitcoin-cli -testnet getnetworkinfo
 {